 - Inputting and analysing progress

 The course and manual have been designed for Project Professional 2013.
-This module is also suitable for the 2010 and 2016 versions, which do not differ significantly from 2013.
+This module is also suitable for the 2010, 2016 and 2019 on-premise solutions versions, which do not differ significantly from 2013.
 The manual is written for the English-language version of the software.

 After completing this module you will receive a Primaned Academy certificate.